Home » Rome »

 Sistine Chapel has a strict dress code to allow entry into its premises.

-If you don’t follow the dress code applicable at Sistine Chapel, you will be denied entry even if you are carrying a ticket.
+If you don’t follow the dress code applicable at the Sistine Chapel, you will be denied entry even if you are carrying a ticket.

 Visitors who aren’t dressed appropriately can purchase plastic cloaks from the venue.